UGA-Society-for-Cyber-Security/Cyber-Team/Challenges/README.md

 This is a directory for storing the challenges used by the Cyber Team throughout the semester.

 Once you have completed a challenge, get credit for your work!
-Email ugascs[at]gmail.com with 'Hacking Hours 10/23/19 Flags' with your name and the flag so the SCS Executive team knows you solved the puzzle!
+Email ugascs[at]gmail.com with with your name, the week number,  and the flag so the SCS Executive team knows you solved the puzzle!